Policy and Regulation

 |Theme: 5G Regulator’s Issues|

 What is the present condition of ‘rules’ that will impact 5G success from the national, state and local viewpoint?
-What are authorities doing to facilitate or interfere with these challenges?
+What are the Authorities doing to facilitate or interfere with these challenges?
 What are international views?
 Is the regulator and present regulations fit for purpose?
 Will 5G become just another operator/carrier effort to enhance capacity and lower cost or will it really be a game changer.

 Dr. James Aguilar, FIT, Mexico